The Ultimate Guide to Safely Defrosting Bison Steak

 • Check the meat frequently to prevent partial cooking and ensure even thawing.

-• Microwave thawing is the quickest method but may result in uneven thawing if not monitored closely.
+• Microwave thawing is the quickest method but may can increase the likelihood of uneven thawing if not monitored closely.

 4. Cooking from Frozen